Fa2bio/TicTacToe-Using-Java-Swing/README.md

 ## <a name="what-is-it"></a>What is it?

-A back-end and front-end project of a Minesweeper developed using Java.
+A back-end and front-end project of a TicTacToe developed using Java.
 This is the continuation of the https://github.com/Fa2bio/TicTacToe.
 In this version was modified the gameplay, now the gameplay is by the interface of a Java application.

 ## <a name="requirements"></a>Requirements